-Because of the aforementioned pitfalls, preventing extinction is weighing on the shoulders of every individual, not just the few small organizations.
+Because of the aforementioned pitfalls, preventing extinction is weighing on the shoulders of every individual, not just a few small organizations.

-Fortunately, there is a lot that just one person, like you, can do and make a huge difference!
+Fortunately, there is a lot that just one person (like you) can do to make a huge difference!
 The following is a list of the things that you (and your friends) can do to help species in your area and throughout the world.

 Introduce Native Plants to Your Garden